-You want a pug, maybe a bonded-pair?
+You want a pug, maybe a bonded-pair? a puppy?
 You’ve wanted one for years.
 You hopefully have done some research and think this is the breed for you.

 Please read on if you are not familiar with the breed.
-There are some things about pugs that aren’t in all the books and may mean a pug isn’t he best fit for you.
+There are some things about pugs that aren’t in all the books to see if a pug is the best fit for you.

 Gross Generalizations that tend to be true: